|

 Blitzen of Pico, also carries this

-same branch of the Ghazieh tail female line to Guemura
+very same Guemura branch of the Ghazieh tail female line to Ghanigat's

 through Mounigha to her